15+ min read

 7 min read

 When sales professionals choreograph every aspect of their sales process – from initial research and prep to final negotiation and closing – they set the stage for success.
 Think about the last time you saw a ballet or Broadway show.
 Every dancer on the stage knew exactly where they needed to be during every moment.
-Hours and hours of practice went into preparing for that performance, and by the time you were watching from the audience, it looked completely effortless.
+Hours and hours of practice went into preparing for that performance, and by the time you were watching from the audience, it looked utterly effortless.
 Likewise, the sales process should be choreographed and made to look completely effortless.

 Let the details inform your process

-Andy Blankenbuehler is a Tony Award-winning choreographer behind the mega-hit, Hamilton, among other musicals.
+Andy Blankenbuehler is a Tony Award-winning choreographer behind the mega-hit Hamilton, among other musicals.
 For him, the choreography process begins with the details.
 He explains, “Parameters are so good for me.
 So, if you know you have to wear boots, that informs the choreography.
 If you know that you’re supposed to be carrying a 30-pound rifle in your hand, and you have to load it a certain way, that informs choreography.
-So, in that way, Hamilton has been extraordinary to me in providing me rules.”
+So, in that way, Hamilton has been extraordinary to me in providing me with rules.”

 There are many other resources available for pre-meeting research.
 The receptionist or assistant can answer questions if they’ve been at the company for a while.
 Many companies place a company history timeline on their walls.
 Sellers should look around.
 Simply being aware of their surroundings might earn them an edge that will be valuable later.